K925grayshott/K925grayshott.github.io/_pages/home.md

   - image_path: "/assets/images/pexels-johann-1254140.jpg"

     alt: "Photo by Johann: https://www.pexels.com/photo/english-cocker-spaniel-puppy-sitting-on-ground-beside-grass-1254140/"
-    title: "Process"
+    title: "How to get started"
     excerpt: >
-      We would meet for an initial no obligation pre-service visit to discuss you and your dog's individual requirements.
+      We would meet for an initial no obligation pre- service visit to discuss you and your dog's individual requirements.